shaolei-wang/Mask_RCNN_Vrep/README.md

 1. change the path in the file `./testShapes1.py`
 2. run `python testShapes1.py`

+Please note that because github has a limitation of 100MB for upload file.
+I put trained model for test `mask_rcnn_vrepdoor_0030` in teams->KTH Thesis->TrainSet.
+Please download it and put it to `./logs/`

 ### Train new model
 When you want to train new dataset, the first step is to get images from rosbag.